taiwangoldcard/website/content/goldcard-holders-faq/health-insurance.md

 Yes.
 Once your spouse and/or any minor children receive their residence cards, they can register for their health insurance card as your dependants.
-They are immediately eligible and have no waiting period once you are enrolled in NHI, be sure to tell your employer about your dependants so they can update your enrolment information.
+They are immediately eligible and have no waiting period once you are enrolled in NHI, be sure to tell your employer about your dependants so they can update your enrollment information.

 ## I'm a freelancer/I don't have an employer, how do I register with the NHI?
 At present, you must reside in Taiwan for a consecutive six-month period (or leave only once for less than 30 days) and apply directly with the NHI.
 There is currently a [legislative push](https://www.ndc.gov.tw/en/Content_List.aspx?n=999F9864EFDB5F6F&upn=6CE244D6E7DAF831)